 Old World Wisconsin, Eagle, Wisconsin

 Plenty of statewide research went into the creation of the largest outdoor museum in the world on the subject of rural life.
 Historic buildings were uprooted and rebuilt on land similar to that which confronted the pioneers heading west.

 60 different structures are there for visitors to enjoy including ethnic Scandinavian farmsteads with furnished houses and outbuildings as well as a crossroads village.

-You can see demonstrations of blacksmithing, spinning, flax processing, wood-stove cooking and many more of the daily tasks people faced in the late 19th and early 20th Century.
+You can see demonstrations of blacksmithing, spinning, flax processing, wood-stove cooking, and many more of the daily tasks people faced in the late 19th and early 20th Centuries.

 OK Corral, Tombstone, Arizona